MicrosoftDocs/data-api-builder-docs/data-api-builder/rest.md

 > [!NOTE]
 > `$orderBy` is a case-sensitive argument.

-The `$orderby` query parameter is valuable for sorting data directly on the server, but this could be done on the client side as well.
-However, it becomes particularly useful when combined with other query parameters, such as `$filter` and `$first`, especially in pagination, maintaining a stable and predictable dataset as you paginate through large collections.
+The `$orderby` query parameter is valuable for sorting data directly on the server, easily acomplished on the client-side as well.
+However, it becomes useful when combined with other query parameters, such as `$filter` and `$first`.
+This is most important in pagination to maintain a stable and predictable dataset as you paginate through large collections.

 #### `$first` and `$after`